tibonto/ImProvit/README.md

 A unified schema for representing data integrated into the ImProVIT knowledge graph.
-This schema consists of classes and properties presented in data sources that immunology datasets and relevant knowledge covering vaccination, infectious disease, and transplantation.
+This schema consists of classes and properties covering datasets and relevant knowledge about vaccination, infectious disease, and liver transplantation.